orbit-love/orbit-model/README.md

 # Welcome to the Orbit Model

 The Orbit Model is a framework for building high-gravity communities.
-A high-gravity community is one that excels at attracting and retaining members by offering an outstanding member experience.
+A high-gravity community is one that excels at attracting and retaining members by having an outstanding member experience.

-The Orbit Model was designed for communities of software developers but the principles apply to most things that are community-shaped.
+The Orbit Model was designed by developer advocates for working with communities of software developers, but the principles apply to most things that are community-shaped.
 The model was first used in 2014 and put on GitHub in November 2019 so anyone can use it and contribute back.
-We aim to make these tools useful to open source maintainers, developer advocates, community managers, and anyone interested in building a community.
+We aim to make this framework useful to open source maintainers, developer advocates, community managers, founders, and anyone interested in building a community.

 👇 Keep reading to learn how to get started.